sophie-a-lee/Dengue_expansion/README.md

 # Dengue_expansion_paper

 Data and `R` code to support Lee *et al.*, (in prep.).
-The impact of climate suitability, urbanisation, and connectivity on the expansion of the dengue fever transmission zone in 21st century Brazil.
+The impact of climate suitability, urbanisation, and connectivity on the expansion of dengue in 21st century Brazil.

 To cite this repo: